 - Positions your business as an expert in your industry

 - Informs and educates potential customers of news, products or services

-- Increases frequency of search engine reindexing
+- Helps increase frequency of search engine reindexing

 Blogging on a regular basis provides a forum to answer customer questions, discuss advantages of products, display case studies and show expertise in your industry.